rifqihz/Learning/Linux.md

 ### - Change the working directory
 ---
-If you need to go from a directory to other directory and you will need command `$ cd`. cd is a command for changing the working directory.
+If you need to go from a directory to other directory, you can use `$ cd` command.
+It's a command to change the working directory.
 #### Format :
 ```bash
 ~$ cd
 ```
 For example if i was in `/home` directory and i want to go to `/Downloads` directory.
-Between `/home` directory there are a directory called 'skyfall' .
+Next of `/home` directory, there are a directory called 'skyfall' .
 So i need to go to skyfall directory and then i go to downloads directory.
 Here's the implementation :
 ```bash
 /home$ cd skyfall
 ~$ cd Downloads